Iawhite76/learn-sublime/README.md

 # Summary of Sublime Text 3 Shortcuts

+This is an overview of the shortcuts used in the text editing and manipulation exercises.

 ### Key
 | Shortcut Description            | Key Combinations         |
 | ------------------------------- | ------------------------ |